-We currently have nine members of our board of directors.
+We currently have eight members of our board of directors and we have one vacancy.
 Under our charter and bylaws, our board is divided into three classes, as follows:

 - Class I, which consists of Messrs.
-Kim D. Blickenstaff, Howard E. Greene, Jr. and Christopher J. Twomey, whose terms will expire at our 2017 annual meeting of stockholders; - · Class II, which consists of Mr. Dick P. Allen, Dr. Henry Anhalt and Mr. Edward L. Cahill, whose terms will expire at our 2018 annual meeting of stockholders: and - · Class III, which consists of Dr. Fred E. Cohen, Mr. Douglas A. Roeder and Dr. Jesse I. Treu, whose terms will expire at the Annual Meeting.
+Kim D. Blickenstaff, Howard E. Greene, Jr. and Christopher J. Twomey, whose terms will expire at the Annual Meeting; - Class II, which consists of Messrs.
+Dick P. Allen and Edward L. Cahill (and one vacant position), whose terms will expire at our 2018 annual meeting of stockholders; and - Class III, which consists of Dr. Fred E. Cohen, Mr. Douglas A. Roeder and Dr. Jesse I. Treu, whose terms will expire at our 2019 annual meeting of stockholders.